 To read further, click here (more…)

 Responsible Person (for reporting to regulatory bodies) who will be an MAEL employee in another capacity

-Practical Examiner is responsible for conducting the Montessori practical examinations.
+Practical Examiner(s) who are responsible for conducting the Montessori practical examinations.

 Marker/Assessor(s) who are responsible for marking/grading adult learners’ assessment tasks outputs.

-Training and Experience
+1. Training and Experience

-Previous experience in company directorship or a senior executive position is essential.
+● Previous experience in company directorship or a senior executive position is essential.

 ● Signing the ‘Qualification for the role of director or senior officer of MAEL’ document is essential.

-Experience of working within the Montessori community is highly desirable
+● Experience of working within the Montessori community is highly desirable

 ● Previous experience in a lead role in a Montessori organisation is highly desirable.

 ● Sympathy with and broad knowledge of the Montessori Method and ethos is essential.

 The appointee will possess the following personal qualities (all of which are essential):